elastic/app-search-firestore-extension/PREINSTALL.md

 https://firebase.google.com/docs/extensions/alpha/create-user-docs#writing-preinstall
 -->

+The Elastic App Search Firestore extension enables comprehensive [full-text search](https://firebase.google.com/docs/firestore/solutions/search) for your Firebase applications.

-Use this extension to export the documents in a Cloud Firestore collection to [Elastic App Search](https://www.elastic.co/app-search/) and keep them in sync.
+This extension indexes and syncs the documents in a Cloud Firestore collection to an [Elastic App Search](https://www.elastic.co/app-search?ultron=firebase-extension&blade=preinstall&hulk=product) deployment by creating a Cloud Function which syncs changes in your collection on any [write event](https://firebase.google.com/docs/functions/firestore-events#function_triggers) (any time you create, update, or a delete a document).

-Indexing your data into App Search lets you easily add [full-text search](https://firebase.google.com/docs/firestore/solutions/search) to your Firebase application.
+#### Elastic App Search

-App Search doesn't just enable basic full-text search either, it gives all of the tools you need to build full-featured search experiences.
-You'll have a full API for implementing common search patterns like auto-completed search suggestions and faceted filter navigation.
-You'll also have dashboard lets your team easily track and tweak search relevance based on actual customer usage data.
+Elastic App Search provides a comprehensive API for implementing common search patterns like auto-completed search suggestions and faceted filter navigation.
+You'll also have tooling so your team can easily track and tweak search relevance based on usage data.

-##### Indexing

-This extension will keep a Cloud Firestore collection synced to an App Search [Engine](https://www.elastic.co/guide/en/app-search/current/getting-started.html#getting-started-with-app-search-engine) by creating a Cloud Function which syncs changes in your collection on any [write event](https://firebase.google.com/docs/functions/firestore-events#function_triggers); meaning any time you create, update, or a delete a document.

-##### Backfilling

-Since you'll likely have documents created in your collection already, this extension also provides a [script](https://github.com/elastic/app-search-firestore-extension/tree/master/functions/src/bin) for backfilling existing data to App Search.

-##### Searching
+App Search is a part of [Elastic Enterprise Search](https://www.elastic.co/guide/en/enterprise-search/current/installation.html).
+You'll need an Enterprise Search deployment, which is created and maintained outside of Firebase.

+#### Getting started

+1. Start an Enterprise Search deployment.
+You can provision one easily with [Elastic Cloud on GCP](https://console.cloud.google.com/marketplace/product/endpoints/elasticsearch-service.gcpmarketplace.elastic.co).
+2. Once you have a deployment running, you'll need an [App Search Engine](https://www.elastic.co/guide/en/app-search/current/getting-started.html#getting-started-with-app-search-engine) to sync to your collection.
-Once your data synced to App Search, you'll be able to use the App Search [Search API](https://www.elastic.co/guide/en/app-search/current/search.html), which provides not only the ability to perform full-text search, but everything you need to build a complete search experience; facets, filters, click analytics, query suggestion, relevance tuning and much more.
+3. Once you've installed the extension and your Firestore collection is synced to App Search, you're ready to [start searching](https://www.elastic.co/guide/en/app-search/current/search-guide.html)!

+You can use the App Search [Search API](https://www.elastic.co/guide/en/app-search/current/search.html) for full-text search and everything you need to build a complete search experience: facets, filters, click analytics, query suggestion, relevance tuning and much more.
-#### Additional setup

-##### Create a target for this extension

-You'll need an [Elastic Enterprise Search](https://www.elastic.co/guide/en/enterprise-search/current/installation.html) (of which App Search is part of) instance set up, which will be created and maintained outside of Firestore.
-You can either create one on Elastic's [cloud](https://www.elastic.co/) or host it yourself.
-You'll then need to gather credentials and information from the deployment to configure this extension.

-##### Create a source for this extension

-You'll need to have an existing Firebase project created that includes a Firestore Collection.
+If you have documents in your collection already, this extension also provides a [script](https://github.com/elastic/app-search-firestore-extension/tree/master/functions/src/bin) for backfilling existing data to App Search.

 <!-- We recommend keeping the following section to explain how billing for Firebase Extensions works -->